User Guide

 2. Click [Add submission].

 3. The file types that can be submitted are specified.
-We recommend that you submit as a Text, Word, or PDF file.
+We recommend that you submit it as a Text, Word, or PDF file.

 *”Pages” files used on Mac cannot be submitted.